bids-standard/bids-specification/src/modality-specific-files/physiological-and-other-continuous-recordings.md

 ```

 Example of `<matches>_physio.json` including cardiac and respiratory
-recordings at a sampling frequency of 100 Hz, with a column including the
+recordings at a sampling frequency of 100 Hz, with the last column
-scanner's trigger signal:
+containing the scanner's trigger signal:

 <!-- This block generates a file tree.
 A guide for using macros can be found at